-All students pursuing a Master Degree in Teaching English to Speakers of Other Languages must complete the English 600 Practicum Course.
+All students pursuing a Master of Arts in Teaching English to Speakers of Other Languages degree must complete the English 600 Practicum Course.
 Part of the requirements for the course requires students to complete a minimum of 45 hours of fieldwork in a TESOL classroom.
-Alternatively, student may complete a written thesis paper.
+Alternatively, students may complete a written thesis paper.
 The Dean's signature of approval is required for satisfactory completion of the capstone course.

 Students must apply for graduation and meet all academic and financial requirements.
-Upon graduation and fulfillment of all graduation requirements, students will receive a Master Degree in Teaching English to Speakers of Other Languages.
+Upon graduation and fulfillment of all graduation requirements, students will receive a Master of Arts in Teaching English to Speakers of Other Language degrees.